gwastro/pycbc/docs/workflow/segments.rst

 Adding a ifo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's start adding complexity.
-I can explictly state an ifo, even if the workflow thinks its analysing V1, I can supply a *different* ifo and the workflow will analyse that data as if it was the second ifo.
+I can explicitly state an ifo, even if the workflow thinks it's analysing V1, I can supply a *different* ifo and the workflow will analyse that data as if it was the second ifo.
 For example

 `segments-science-v1 = H1:DMT-ANALYSIS_READY:1`

 will use `H1` data as "Virgo".
-This functionality is not expected to be used in production runs, but has been useful in the past for testing purposes (e.g. using H2 data as V1 to simulate a true 3-instrument analysis).
+This functionality is not expected to be used in production runs, but has been useful in the past for testing purposes, e.g. using H1 data as V1 to simulate a true 3-instrument analysis.
 Probably this won't be used much, but it's here for completeness.

 ~~~~~~~~~~~~~~~~~~~~~~
 Providing padding
 ~~~~~~~~~~~~~~~~~~~~~~

 For some flags we want to include some additional time ...
 Normally for vetoes where we want to cut out a little bit more data as we know the bad time might be a little longer than that recorded.
-This can be done like:
+This can be done as:

 `+H1:SCIENCE:1<-8:8>` or `-H1:SCIENCE:1<-8:8>`

-When `start_pad` = -8 and `end_pad` = 8.
-This numbers are added to every segment coming from this flag, so `segment_start += start_pad` and `segment_end += end_pad` ...
+This corresponds to `start_pad` = -8 and `end_pad` = 8.
+These numbers are added to the start/end times of every segment coming from this flag, so `segment_start += start_pad` and `segment_end += end_pad`.
 Or more simply, in this example the segment is extended by 8s on both the start and the end of every segment.
 This number can be flipped to cause the segment to get shorter.
-Be careful with this though, glue does not do the right thing if the start of a segment is after the end of the segment! (e.g. if you shrink a segment so much that it disappears, weird things will happen!)
+Be careful with this though, glue does not do the right thing if the start of a segment is after the end of the segment - e.g. if you shrink a segment so much that it disappears, weird things will happen!

 The padding must always appear after the flag and version name.